Hesperian Health Guides

 GAME: TALKING WITHOUT WORDS

-Children who hear very poorly or not at all often cannot speak.
-This is not because they are stupid, but because they need to be able to hear in order to learn how to speak.
-This game will help children appreciate the difficulties of a child who cannot speak, and give the children ideas of how to ‘talk’ without words to a child who does not hear.
+Some children with hearing loss cannot speak.
+This is because they need to be able to hear in order to learn how to speak.
+This game will help children appreciate the difficulties of a child who cannot speak, and give the children ideas of how to communicate without words to a child who does not hear.

 Play a game where someone explains something to others through acting only, without words.
 The others must guess what it is he is trying to say.
 The leader can start by acting out a simple phrase like: “I want a glass of water.”
 The children try to guess what the leader is doing.
 Next have the children take turns acting out different things and ideas.
 Start with easy phrases like: